 Design iteration of Phase 2 rammed earth doghouse

 I have resumed Phase 2 rammed earth doghouse construction.
 Before conducting a construction, Myeong-rang house was created with a consistent design iteration.
-There were two major factors to consider in the design.
-Firstly, it was the design and material of the roof.
+Two major factors were considered for the design.
+First consideration was the design and material of the roof.
 Since I delved into a sustainable roof design and construction using locally available materials, it took a significant time and research to find a solution.
 Also, based on the roof design, the shape of rammed earth wall was changed accordingly.
 Another concern was to create a smooth join between brick arch and upper rammed earth wall.
 Although the iterative design process requires a long time, research and consideration, it was an interesting process for me to come up with diverse design solutions, and choose what works the best.

 For the design of the upper rammed earth wall, a hexagonal plan of the wall is morphed into a square plan.
 I intentionally made the morphological change in the structure because of two reasons – to control the bulging of the fabric by the tension caused by a twist, and to install a HyPar roof (I will explain further about the roof in the next blog post).